-Members of the UWM community are encouraged to report hate/bias incidents to the Office of Equity/Diversity Services (EDS) using the Hate/Bias Incident Reporting Form found at: https://uwm.edu/equity-diversity-services/hatebias-2/.
+Members of the UWM community are encouraged to report hate/bias incidents to EDS using the Hate/Bias Incident Reporting Form found at: https://uwm.edu/equity-diversity-services/hatebias-2/.
 EDS or DOS will investigate reports that contain sufficient information to enable an investigation.